ThatMadCap/mad-restyles/README.md

 If you choose to use any of my restyles of the following resources, I recommend renaming them back to their original titles *(e.g., removing the "-restyle").*

+I don't provide support for these resources outside of the changes I've made.
+If you have an issue, you should contact the author of that resource.

 <a href="https://ko-fi.com/madcap" target="_blank"><img src="https://assets-global.website-files.com/5c14e387dab576fe667689cf/64f1a9ddd0246590df69ea0b_kofi_long_button_red%25402x-p-500.png" alt="Support me on Ko-fi" width="250"></a>

 ---